Essential Technical Writing Skills

-Apart from these, senior technical writers are good at document management through various productivity software.
+Senior technical writers are also good at document management through various productivity software.

-A technical writer’s process cannot begin without extensive research.
-Each technical document they create is backed by important information received through feedback from end-users and subject matter experts.
+A technical writer's process cannot begin without extensive research.
+They document each technical document through feedback from end-users and subject matter experts.

-However, for a clearer overview, technical research can be divided into these two broad categories:
+However, for a more precise overview, technical research can be divided into these two broad categories:

-- Audience Analysis – this is the research that is conducted throughout the process for a certain type of technical content.
-This involves understanding the target audience, including their demographics, their level of technical knowledge related to the product/, and their interests and needs.
+- Audience Analysis—This is the research they conduct throughout the process for certain technical content.
+The approach involves understanding the target audience, including demographics, level of technical knowledge related to the product, and interests and needs.

-- User Experience – this includes the readability research conducted for the technical documentation on the final users after the product or feature has been launched (such as usability testing, which explains how easy it is to use a product for the target users).
+- User Experience—The experience includes the readability of technical documentation after the product or feature has been launched (such as usability testing, which explains how easy it is to use a product for the target users).

-Whereas everything else in the research process pertinent to the scientific conduction of the research is a prerequisite for every technical writer (such as metrics, data collection, data analysis, etc).
+Whereas everything else in the research process pertinent to the scientific conduction of the research is a prerequisite for every technical writer (such as metrics, data collection, and data analysis).

-Since technical writers are required to write different types of technical content, they must have a flexible approach to and knowledge of different styles.
+Since technical writers must write different types of technical content, they must have a flexible approach to and knowledge of different styles.

 The most common types of content that they must know how to create include:

-- User Manuals – (often used interchangeably with the broader term, online help or the more detailed, user guides) these are documents that contain instructions for end-users on how to use a particular product, software, or process.
+- User Manuals—Often used interchangeably with the broader terms, online help or user guides, these are documents containing instructions for end-users on how to use a particular product or process.

-- Technical Reports – these are reports that maintain complex information about a specific product in understandable format, including its development, progress and product history.
+- Technical Reports—These are reports that maintain complex information about a specific product in an understandable format, including its development, progress, and history.

-- Policies and Procedures – these include, documenting guidelines for the appropriate usage of industry assets and technology in order to ensure a safe and productive work environment.
+- Policies and Procedures—These include documenting guidelines for the appropriate usage of industry assets and technology to ensure a safe and productive work environment.

-Additionally, technical writers are expected to write and manage their content on specific tools, such as Microsoft (MS) Word, RoboHelp (for help files), and FrameMaker (for formatting), etc.
+Additionally, technical writers should write and manage their content on specific tools, such as Microsoft (MS) Word, RoboHelp (for help files), and FrameMaker (for formatting), etc.

-Apart from skills, technical writers have the ability to critically analyze their work, edit and format, and consistently make improvements until the technical information becomes completely comprehensible to the desired audience.
+Besides skills, technical writers can analyze their work, edit, and format critically, and consistently improve until the technical information becomes entirely understandable for the desired audience.

 While editing a technical draft, technical writers should consider the following: